 Tuition structure: FAPE

 Adaptive tech used: The High Road School of Delaware uses various forms of adaptive technology including but not limited to iPad's, kindle e-reader's, as well as the implementation of smart board technology.

 Learning strategies/therapies utilized: The school focuses on meeting the needs of each students Individual Education Plans (IEP's).
 The school also implements a therapeutic environment with a structured behavior model.

 Support services/therapies offered: The school employs a full time social worker to provide therapy both individually and in a group setting.
-The school also provided Speech and Language pathologists as well as Occupational therapists.
 Physical therapists can also be utilized on an as needed basis.

 Extracurriculars offered: The school works closely with the Division of Vocational Rehabilitation, the Division of Developmental Disability Services, individualized internships, job shadowing, volunteer opportunities and life skills training.
 The school has sports teams(Football and Basketball)that compete against other schools in the region.
 The school also has a partnership with the Special Olympics of Delaware and students are encouraged to take part in numerous incentive driven activities.

 Featured Business Listings